-Cloud Manager, part of the Adobe Managed Services, enables organizations to self-manage Experience Manager in the cloud.
+Cloud Manager, part of Adobe Experience Manager (AEM) in Cloud, enables organizations to self-manage Experience Manager in the cloud.
 It includes a continuous integration and continuous delivery (CI/CD) framework that lets IT teams and implementation partners expedite the delivery of customizations or updates without compromising performance or security.

 Using the Cloud Manager self-service customer portal, Organizations can perform/leverage the following: